 Making your lasting power of attorney

 You can set up an LPA at any time as long as you’re over 18 and have mental capacity, meaning you can make your own decisions.
-You can do this online via the government’s website, obtain the necessary paperwork from the Office of the Public Guardian (OPG) or ask a professional, such as your mortgage and protection consultant, to prepare the application for you.
+You can do this online via the government’s website or obtain the necessary paperwork from the Office of the Public Guardian (OPG).
+Another option is to ask a professional, such as your mortgage and protection consultant, to prepare the application for you.
 Once your application has been completed, it must be signed by witnesses, your attorney(s) and a certificate provider.
 The latter is someone who can confirm that you fully understand what an LPA entails and that making it is entirely your choice.

 Some differences apply when making a lasting power of attorney in Scotland and Northern Ireland.
 In Scotland, for example, the two types are known as a continuing power of attorney and a welfare power of attorney.
-There’s no need to make two separate applications if you prefer to have both as you can opt for a combined continuing and welfare power of attorney.
+There’s no need to make two separate applications if you prefer to have both.
+This is because you can opt for a combined continuing and welfare power of attorney.

 Can you change and end your lasting power of attorney?

 You can make some changes, such as removing an attorney, by using a partial deed of revocation.
 This has to be submitted to the OPG.
 However, you need to end your existing LPA and set up a new one if you wish to add a new attorney.